JordanLeich/Ultimate-Calculator/README.md

   </a>

 # Description 💻
 This is an incredibly powerful calculator that is capable of many useful day-to-day functions.
-Such functions include solving basic arithmetic , algebraic, chemistry conversions, and much more.
+Such functions include solving basic arithmetic, algebraic, chemistry conversions, and much more.

 # Requirements ⚡
 1. colored (pip install colored)